orbitjs/todomvc-ember-orbit/README.md

 In order to persist data, one option is to connect your store to browser-based storage such as IndexedDB.

-To configure this scenario, run the following from the `./client` directory (_note: the first reset step is only necessary if you've made local changes to the repo_):
+To configure this scenario, run the following (_note: the first reset step is only necessary if you've made local changes to the repo_):

 ```bash
 git reset --hard && git clean -f -d && yarn install